 Which funding is foreseen?

-The Commission considers that proposals requesting a contribution from the EU of between EUR 1 and 1.5 million
+Proposals requesting a contribution from the EU in the order of between 4-5 million EUR .

 The above information is based on a subjective assessment.
 The authoritative source of information concerning the call is available on the Participant portal.
 The authoritative source of information on the rules and procedures for submitting a proposal is the Participant portal.